bbatsov/emacsredux-legacy/source/_posts/2016-01-30-super-save.markdown

 (setq auto-save-default nil)
 ```

-I wouldn't really recommend doing this until I've added a bit of
-functionality to save the current buffer when you're not typing, but
-the option obviously exists.
 I've been using Emacs for over 10 years
 now and I've never needed the auto-created backups - I'm either very
 lucky or this is less useful than it's supposed to be.